Emekapaul/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-MySQLdb and Object Relational Mapping
+MySQLdb and Object Relational Mapping.